CartoDB/raster-loader/CONTRIBUTING.md

 See the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) for more information on how to use pull requests.

+All pull requests must reference an issue in the Raster Loader repository (a bug report or feature request, for example).
+If you can't find an issue to reference, make sure to create a new issue before submitting your pull request.

-Pull requests to the Raster Loader repository must pass all tests and linting before they are considered for merging.
+Pull requests to the Raster Loader repository must pass all automated tests and linting before they are considered for merging.
 You can use the ["WIP" label](https://github.com/CartoDB/raster-loader/labels/WIP) or [mark your pull request as a draft](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) to indicate that it is not ready for review.